Cyberes/xformers-compiled/readme.md

 ### Files

-**The files in the repository are likely out of date and are left for backwards-compatibility .
-Use the files in releases instead.**

 Go to [releases](https://github.com/Cyberes/xformers-compiled/releases) and pick the latest version for your card.
 Make sure to save the file as `xformers-0.0.14.dev0-cp37-cp37m-linux_x86_64.whl` or else pip will fail to install it.

 |GPU Model|URL|